FinCon Founder’s Story: How I Built FinCon

 All of the hard you put into making this conference happen showed.
 I really appreciate all of your efforts and absolutely LOVED the conference.
 You can’t put a price tag on how awesome the content and connections that were made.
 THANK YOU!
 It was very much appreciated.
 And I look forward to FINCON12!

-6. Avatar Jessica, The Debt Princess says:
+6. Jessica, The Debt Princess says:

 WOW, Phil!
 You make it look so easy! ๐Ÿ™‚